Steenrod Lengths and a Problem of Vakil: Preliminaries

 \item[3.]
-The process will finish when we reach the first Vakil number $N'$ of the same dimension.
-The existence of $N'$ is guaranteed by Lemma \ref{21} below. \item[4.]
-Then we have $\Delta^N = \Delta^{\overline{N}} = \Delta^{N'}$. \end{enumerate} The number $N'$ above is the $k$-Vakil number, which is closest to $\overline{N}$.
+The process finishes when we reach the first Vakil number $N'$ of the same dimension.
+The existence of $N'$ is guaranteed by Lemma~\ref{21} below. \item[4.]
+Then we have $\Delta^N = \Delta^{\overline{N}} = \Delta^{N'}$. \end{enumerate} The number $N'$ above is the $k$-Vakil number that is closest to $\overline{N}$.

-\begin{lemm} Let $x=\lceil \log_2d \rceil$.
+\begin{lemm} Let $x=\lceil \log_2 d \rceil$.
 The number $2^d = [1,0_1,\dots,0_{d-1}]$ is a $d$-Vakil number with Vakil pair